syncfusion-content/xamarin-docs/Xamarin/ListView/Selection.md

 {% endhighlight %}
 {% endtabs %}

-N> SfListView.SelectedItems property type is of type ObservableCollection<Object>.
-So, you should use generic type as an object for ViewModel binding in the collection property type.
+N> The SfListView.SelectedItems property type is a type of ObservableCollection<Object>.
+So, you should use generic type as an object for the ViewModel binding in the collection property type.

 {% tabs %}
 {% highlight xaml %}